gabvrodrigues/challenge-login/README.md

 ## GETTING STARTED

-To be able to use the template, either through the React Native CLI or with a local copy of the files, follow the steps below.
+To be able to execute the project, either through the React Native CLI or with a local copy of the files, follow the steps below.

 ### Prerequisites